lichendust/souschef/readme.md

 ## Default Configuration

-When calling `souschef init`, the default project configuration will look something similar to this, adjusted for your operating system —
+When calling `souschef init`, the default project configuration will look something similar to this, adjusted for your operating system:

 ```toml
 default_target = "2.93"